 Grief, also sometimes called bereavement, is a hard thing to define.
 Most often we think of grief as being an emotional response to the death of a loved one, but sometimes grief happens because of other types of major losses, life changes or transitions.
 Grief is a natural response to loss, not a disorder or illness (unless it’s complicated by other factors).

 You might describe grief as being in a state of very low mood.
 Think about mood as if it were a sliding scale: If someone feels “stuck” in a very low mood for a prolonged amount of time, or finds it hard to feel content or happy for any length of time after experiencing loss, they might be grieving.
-Grief might also cause a person to feel anger, shock, guilt, disbelief, despair or numb.
+Grief might also cause a person to feel anger, shock, guilt, disbelief, despair or numbness.
 Grief isn’t just about feeling something emotionally.
-Grief can also affect our thoughts, actions, bodies and emotions.
+Grief can also affect our thoughts, actions and bodies.

 Grief is a part of life.
 At some point, everyone will experience loss, and grief is a natural response to loss, not a disorder or illness.
 Someone who is grieving can go through a series of emotional phases as they work through their feelings and learn ways to move ahead and cope.

 For most, grief is temporary.
 This doesn’t necessarily mean that people “get over” the loss; the loss of someone close to you will be felt in some way forever.
 It does mean, however, that the pain and low mood that grief brings usually lessens over time.
 Because we will all experience loss at some point, coping with grief is a vital part of our mental health.

 It’s tricky to decide how long grief should last, and there is no “right” or “wrong” way to grieve.
 When someone has a loss, they may grieve in some way for the rest of their life.